Toniiiio/imageclipr/README.md

 ## Usage

 ### Select the addin

+Note: You will see "Paste Img to Rmd file" instead of "Insert Image".

 ![Addin selection](clipboardImage_5.png)

 ### Adding a keyboard shortcut (Recommended)
 In RStudio go to Tools - Modify Keyboard Shortcuts...

+Note: You will see "Paste Img to Rmd file" instead of "Insert Image".

 ![Find Shortcuts](clipboardImage_1.png)